thepratikguptaa/prompt-injection/Prompt Injection Detectors/README.md

 ### How it Works

+The script employs a hybrid approach to detect Prompt Trigger Attacks:

+1.  **Rule-based Heuristics:** Before engaging the LLM, the script first performs a rapid check using a predefined list of keywords and patterns commonly associated with prompt injection attempts (e.g., "ignore previous instructions", "reveal system prompt").
+The user prompt is normalized to lowercase, preserving newlines and tabs for more robust pattern matching.
+If a match is found, a warning is immediately returned, preventing unnecessary LLM calls.

-The script takes a user prompt and sends it to the Gemini model.
-A carefully crafted "system prompt" is provided to the LLM, instructing it to act as an assistant for detecting prompt injection attacks.
+2.  **LLM-based Detection:** If no rule-based injection is detected, the script then sends the user prompt to the Gemini-2.5-flash model.
+A carefully crafted "system prompt" instructs the LLM to act as an assistant for detecting prompt injection attacks.
 The LLM is asked to respond with a concise warning message if it identifies the prompt as malicious, or to provide the desired output if the prompt is benign.
-This method aims to be more robust against obfuscation and novel attack techniques compared to simple keyword matching.
+This method aims to be more robust against obfuscation and novel attack techniques compared to simple keyword matching alone.

 ### Usage